yonidavidson/simple-calculator/README.md

-# functional-calculator
+# simple alculator
-A simple calculator written in javascript using functional programming.
+A simple calculator written in javascript using some functional programming.